This stock held by Rakesh Jhunjhunwala falls 7% post Q1 earnings

 Lupin share is trading lower than 5 day, 20 day, 50 day, 100 day and 200 day moving averages.

 The share has gained 7.6% since the beginning of this year and risen 9.71% in one year.
-Total 2.21 lakhs shares of the firm changed hands amounting to turnover of Rs 23.36 crore.
+Total 2.21 lakh shares of the firm changed hands amounting to turnover of Rs 23.36 crore.

 Market cap of the firm fell to Rs 47,727 crore on BSE.